insomnius/code-geek/README.md

   - To run all of go sort example please run `go run go/manipulation/*` and you will get all of the output sample or just simply use `make go_manipulation`.
 - Recursion
   - To run all of go sort example please run `go run go/recursion/*` and you will get all of the output sample or just simply use `make go_recursion`.
+- String
+  - To run all of go sort example please run `go run go/string/*` and you will get all of the output sample or just simply use `make go_string`.

 ### C